 Avid gardeners know that growing plants is a fine art.
-Many succulents are extremely hardy because they have fleshy parts in their structure to retain water, which makes them well suited to dry areas that receive little rain.
+Many succulents are extremely hardy because they have fleshy parts in their structure to retain water, making them well-suited to dry areas that receive little rain.
 However, they still require tender care and careful maintenance to achieve a splendid, healthy appearance.
-Both novice and more experienced gardeners can benefit from tips that help them to grow healthy succulents.
+Both novice and more experienced gardeners can benefit from tips that help them grow healthy succulents.

-Succulents may be hardy, but they still like plenty of sunshine because they are desert plants.
-Gardeners should always place succulents on a sun porch or in a greenhouse so that the plants get plenty of natural light.
-If growing them indoors, succulents should be placed as close to a large window as possible, and ideally one that faces the direction that the sun rises for maximise exposure.
+Succulents may be hardy, but they still like plenty of sunlight because they are desert plants.
+Therefore, gardeners should always place succulents on a sun porch or greenhouse to get plenty of natural light.
+If growing them indoors, they should be placed as close to a large window as possible, and ideally, one that faces the direction that the sun rises for maximum exposure.

 A lack of sunlight is the biggest threat to plants, including succulents.
-If gardeners want to grow succulents indoors but find that an acceptable level of sunlight is not reaching the plants, they should simply move them outside for a couple of days each week.
+If gardeners want to grow succulents indoors but find that an acceptable level of the sun is not reaching the plants, they should move them outside for a couple of days each week.
 This helps succulents to reach their full potential.

-As sunlight is so important to succulents, allowing the plants ample breathing space is an essential part of ensuring that they remain healthy.
+As sunlight is important to succulents, allowing the plants ample breathing space is essential to remain healthy.
 It is important to move succulents if there is any danger that other plants may block precious sunlight.
 Placing succulents in a separate area is another solution.

-Succulents grow slowly and many never require any pruning.
-Gardeners should allow their plants to grow naturally and use secateurs only when absolutely necessary.
-For example, when space is at a premium and the foliage from one succulent prevents sunlight from reaching another plant.
+Succulents grow slowly, and many never require any pruning.
+Therefore, gardeners should allow their plants to grow naturally and use secateurs only when absolutely necessary.
+For example, when space is at a premium, and the foliage from one succulent prevents sunlight from reaching another plant.

-Contrary to popular belief, succulents need no more water than other plants and often require less than others that are popular in temperate climates.
-They have thick stems and leaves that store water efficiently, which is why they often need less frequent watering.
-In general, gardeners should water succulents when the plants are visibly dry.
+Contrary to popular belief, succulents need no more water than other plants and often require less than others popular in temperate climates.
+They have thick stems and leaves that store water efficiently, so they often need less frequent watering.
+In general, gardeners should water succulents when they are visibly dry.

 The soil that works best for many plants is not always best for succulents, which thrive in porous soil that drains quickly and easily.
 Mixing ordinary healthy soil with sand at a ratio of around 30/70 ensures that the soil around the plant does not store too much water.
 Succulents also require less fertilizer than many other plants.
 A low-balanced soluble fertilizer delivered at half or a quarter of the quantity for ordinary plants is sufficient.

-Succulents often prove to be a challenge for new gardeners, so it is always best to start by growing green succulents, such as cacti, Agave, or Aloe plants.
-These are some of the hardiest varieties and do well indoors if placed next to a large window.
+Succulents often prove to be a challenge for new gardeners, so it is always best to start by growing green succulents, such as cacti, Agaves, or Aloes.
+These are some of the hardiest succulents and do well indoors if placed next to a large window.

-As with all plants, bugs and pests can damage succulents quickly.
-Gardeners must check plants for insect infestation thoroughly and regularly, and get rid of pests as quickly as possible.
+As with all plants, pests can damage succulents quickly.
+Therefore, gardeners must check plants for insect infestation thoroughly and regularly and get rid of pests as quickly as possible.
 Watering sparingly is a good way to avoid gnats.
 A natural pesticide that is not harmful to houseplants is also beneficial.